 In Alabama, if you’re on the job and get injured, you may be entitled to obtain workers’ compensation benefits.
-An experienced Birmingham workers’ compensation lawyer at Mike Bell Accident Injury Law can assist in making sure that your claim is dealt with properly.
+An experienced Birmingham workers’ compensation attorney at Mike Bell Accident & Injury Lawyers can assist in making sure that your claim is dealt with properly.

 Workers’ Compensation refers to a system where, in the event, you are hurt while on the clock, you may be legally entitled to: